Cloak & Dagger (TV series): Marvel Cinematic Universe tie-ins

 Roxxon Gulf, a division of the Roxxon Corporation company that has been featured throughout the MCU, is seen in the first season.
 The Darkforce dimension which fuels Cloak's powers was previously established in Agents of S.H.I.E.L.D. and Agent Carter.
 Pokaski stated that "There are at least a dozen Easter eggs in the first season that Marvel approved, and a few more that I snuck in there."
 O'Reilly discusses formerly working in Harlem and her friend Misty Knight in the series, while her move to New Orleans is mentioned by her former New York colleagues in the second season of Luke Cage.
 Loeb noted the Luke Cage references were "not by mistake", with the potential for them to have become something more, such as having Simone Missick, who portrays Misty Knight, appearing in the series.
 Tony Stark and Danny Rand are also mentioned in the series.
 A newspaper article about Luke Cage, written by Karen Page, including a picture of the titular character portrayed by Mike Colter, is prominently featured in the second season.

-In August 2019, Holt and Joseph were announced to appear in the third season of Runaways.
+In August 2019, it was announced Holt and Joseph would appear in the third season of Runaways.

 Release

-Cloak & Dagger airs in the United States on Freeform and on ABC Spark in Canada, while Amazon Video airs the series in the United Kingdom and select additional European countries.
+Cloak & Dagger aired in the United States on Freeform and on ABC Spark in Canada, while Amazon Video aired the series in the United Kingdom and select additional European countries.